pearsonkyle/Nbody-AI/README.md

 - add `nbody/` to your `PYTHONPATH`

 ## Citation
-This work has been submitted for publication in Nature Astronomy and is currently under review.
+This work has been submitted for publication.
 A preprint is available [here](https://www.overleaf.com/read/mfqvfxjbfrwh) and comments from the community are welcome.

 If you use any of these algorithms in your work please include Kyle A. Pearson as a coauthor.
 Current institution: Lunar and Planetary Laboratory, University of Arizona, 1629 East University Boulevard, Tucson, AZ, 85721, USA